hujhax/austin-improv-wiki/Cochise.md

 ***Cochise*** was a mainstage show at [[The Hideout Theatre]] based on late-70s cop shows.
 It was produced and performed by [[Improv for Evil]].

 ## Summary
 In each episode, two characters were pre-determined: "Cochise", a renegade cop, and his beleaguered police sergeant.
 Everyone else played whatever characters were needed on the day.
-Each performance introduced a villain committing some sort of crime, and showed Cochise gradually close in on and defeat the villain.
+Each performance introduced a villain committing some sort of crime, and showed Cochise gradually closing in on and defeating the villain.

 The show included over-the-top 70s costumes and many fake moustaches.